 Paid and unpaid positions are available for students with strong interest or training in international relations.
-For more information, contact the Research Lab in International and Politics at email@example.com.|
+For more information, contact the Research Lab at firstname.lastname@example.org.

 Regularly publishes original student research on topics related to international relations and domestic politics.
 Essays are posted to CIRP's website.
-For more information contact CIRP Journal at firstname.lastname@example.org.|
+For more information about the CIRP Journal, contact email@example.com.